StatisticsHealthEconomics/HTAinRmanifesto/README.md

 # HTA in R Manifesto

+This manifesto is to foster a common understanding and expression of health economic methods in R.
+By using common terminology, data structures and procedural approaches we hope to enhance comprehension and transparency of models.
+In turn, this will support greater reliability, efficiency and trust.
-This document offers principles, best practice and guidance on building HTA models in R which are in the main generalisable to other programming implementations.
+These ideas are in the main generalisable to other programming implementations.
 This has been touched on in e.g. [2].

 This is a work in progress, living document.
 In the same way fo standardising the building of model using the CHEERS checklist [4] we would like to standardise the _implementation_ of these models.

+1. Consistent style
-1. Standardised input and output data formats
+2. Standardised input and output data formats
    * data package?
-2. Reproducability
+3. Reproducability
    * including standardised record of where data and other modelling information can be found
-3. Testing: an outline of the tests expected to pass
+4. Testing: an outline of the tests expected to pass
    * TDD?

-4. Consistent style
+### Consistent style

+An agreed specific submission style, e.g. for all models written in R submitted to NICE, would make things easier to interrogate and combine.

 ### Standardised input and output data formats

 A [data package](https://specs.frictionlessdata.io/#overview) is a simple container format used to describe and package a collection of data (a dataset).
 Some example can be found [here](https://github.com/datasets).

-An example schema for cost-effectiveness model output could be something like [this](https://github.com/StatisticsHealthEconomics/HTAinRmanifesto/blob/main/ce_output_data_schema/ce_output_data_schema_draft.txt)
+An example schema for cost-effectiveness model output could be something like [this](https://github.com/StatisticsHealthEconomics/HTAinRmanifesto/blob/main/ce_output_data_schema/ce_output_data_schema_draft.txt).

 ### Reproducability